-The flamingos gorgeous colouring and large majestic appearance may explain why they have been such a popular trend in interiors over the last few years.
-I hope you enjoy these stunning flamingo art prints, feel free to download them for your own interiors or crafts.
+The flamingos’ gorgeous colouring and prominent majestic appearance may explain why they have been such a popular trend in interiors over the last few years.
+I hope you enjoy these stunning flamingo art prints; feel free to download them for your interiors or crafts.

-The downloaded flamingo art prints will be of higher resolutions of the images on the screen.
+The downloaded flamingo art prints will be of a higher resolution than the images on the screen.
 Just click on the title above the image to download it to your device.

 The Fabulous Flamingo Art Prints

-This has to be one of the most popular flamingo art prints, it’s been featured on many interior walls.
+This has to be one of the most popular flamingo art prints and has been featured on many interior walls.
 I even have had some paper napkins with this flamingo painting printed on them.

-The painting is by John James Audubon and features in his book of gorgeous bird illustrations “The Birds of America”.
-This seminal natural history book was printed between 1827 and 1838, it contains 435 life-size watercolors of North American birds.
+The painting is by John James Audubon and features in his book of gorgeous bird illustrations, “The Birds of America”.
+This seminal natural history book was printed between 1827 and 1838 and contained 435 life-size watercolours of North American birds.

 The American Flamingo is the only species of flamingo found in North America.
-As well as Southern Florida, the bird is found in South and Central America and the Caribbean and as far south as the Galapagos Islands.
+As well as Southern Florida, the bird is located in South and Central America, the Caribbean, and as far south as the Galapagos Islands.

 This painting is from the French Ornothological book “Nouveau recueil de planches coloriées d’oiseaux” (New collection of colored boards of birds) published in 1838.

-A vintage flamingo art print from the collection of the Zoological Society London and it was painted in 1886 by John Gerrard Keulemans.
+A vintage flamingo art print from the collection of the Zoological Society London, it was painted in 1886 by John Gerrard Keulemans.